OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 As we are *lazy*, we don't want to write a blog website from scratch, as it would entail considerable overhead for each new post we want to make.
 What we want, is a framework that will have a certain *theme* and which will generate the static files of the blog **for us**, allowing us to focus solely on the content of the blog.

 Luckily for us, there is a very easy-to-use framework, called **Jekyll**.
 It was created by Github's co-founder Tom Preston-Werner.
-As we read from the project's [repository](https://github.com/jekyll/jekyll) `readme.md`:
+As we read from the project's [repository](https://github.com/jekyll/jekyll) **README**:

 >Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
 Think of it like a file-based CMS, without all the complexity.
 Jekyll takes your content, renders Markdown and Liquid templates, and spits out a complete, static website ready to be served by Apache, Nginx or another web server.
 Jekyll is the engine behind [GitHub Pages](https://pages.github.com/), which you can use to host sites right from your GitHub repositories.

 The power of Jekyll is that it is super easy to use, so easy, that you don't even need programming knowledge (Verified from personal experience).
 In essence, you configure a Jekyll `theme` using a central configuration file and then you write the blog posts in `markdown` format (More on markdown [here](https://www.markdownguide.org/getting-started/)).